 While many of us fancy going out to the theaters, there are people who would always like to bring some luxury home – At home cinema experience!
 I mean why not?
 Enjoying the perfect rom-com with your partner or having a game night with your tribe with some popcorns in the comfort of your home sounds like a nice plan BUT sounds even better with a home theater set up!

-Though there are a few things you would like to keep in mind while bringing the beast home:
+Though there are a few things you would like to keep in mind while bringing the best home:

 Ambient lighting can affect the vision of the image.
 Lighting in the room makes a huge difference, the image can appear washed out or can result in screen glare depending on the kind of lighting in the given space.
 Soothing lights can make the whole experience so much better as they will help the eyes to adjust to the colors and brightness of the screen.
 Make sure the dim lights are placed on the walls and ceiling of the room you are planning to install your home theater in.